liffiton/Gen-Ed/DEVELOPING.md

       migrations are located in subdirectories within
       `src/components/[component_name]/migrations/`, and application-specific
       migrations can be found in `src/[application_name]/migrations/`.
-All are applied using the custom migration command: `flask --app [application] migrate`.
+All are applied using the custom migration command: `flask migrate`.
 - **tests/:** Contains unit and integration tests for the Gen-Ed framework and the CodeHelp applications.
 Most tests are executed on instances of CodeHelp, even when testing functionality solely contained in `src/gened/`, and